Skip to main content

 Driver's License/ID Requirements

-Proof of U.S. citizenship or legal residence is required for obtaining a West Virginia driver's license or state ID.
+Applicants must show proof of U.S. citizenship or legal address to get a West Virginia driver's license or state ID.

 Public Benefits Restrictions

-Certain categories of immigrants are ineligible to receive benefits from the West Virginia Works program.
+Specific categories of immigrants can't benefit from the West Virginia Works program.

-Immigrant children are eligible for the West Virginia Children Health Insurance Program (CHIP) if they entered the U.S. before Aug.
-22, 1996 and received legal status or entered after Aug.
-22, 1996 and obtained legal status for five consecutive years.
+Immigrant children are eligible for the West Virginia Children's Health Insurance Program (CHIP) if they entered the U.S. before Aug.
+22, 1996, and got legal status or entered after Aug.
+22, 1996, and gained legal status for five consecutive years.

 Education Checks